 Generally, the three most popular ways to source products to sell online are:

-- Purchasing from a wholesaler / manufacturer – you buy the products you want from a wholesaler or a manufacturer, before adding your branding and marking them up.
+- Purchasing from a wholesaler / manufacturer: You buy the products you want from a wholesaler or a manufacturer, before adding your branding and marking them up.
 Costs include buying the product (typically in bulk, especially if from a manufacturer), storing it in a warehouse, upkeep and shipping.
 Very easy to scale up if you choose a reliable and highly-rated supplier.

 How do you present products so they sell?

 Once you’ve decided what products to sell and worked out how to source them, it’s time to sell them.
-After all, even if the food in a restaurant is delicious, you’re less likely to buy it if the menu is poorly written and the pictures on the billboard outside look revolting, right?
+After all, even if the food in a restaurant is delicious, you’re less likely to buy it if the menu is poorly written and the pictures on the billboard outside look revolting.

-So when you decide to sell products online, how do you display them so they actually sell?
+When you decide to sell products online, how do you display them so they actually sell?
 The two principal parts of how to sell online successfully are: